 I no longer buy a book of unconventional thinking, or befriend an unconventional thinker, with the hope of having my mind changed on a subject.
 If their ideas do change my mind, that’s gravy, but I have learned that such thoughts, are often best used as a challenge to my current worldview, and/or to bolster to my current view, as I attempt to defeat them.
 I do not then write of this discovery with the intent of changing anyone else’s mind.
-I do enjoy, however, taking the conventional standpoint and melding it with unconventional thinking to arrive at what I consider a truth that neither party might have considered before.
+I do enjoy, however, taking the conventional standpoint and melding it with unconventional thinking to arrive at what I consider a hybrid of the truth that neither party has considered before.

-What kind of person asks a hair stylist to cut their hair into a Mohawk?
+What kind of person asks a hair stylist to cut their hair into a mohawk?
 What happens to them when they grow older, and they go back to having a more sensible haircut?
-Do they change as others’ perceptions of them alter?
+Do they change as others’ perceptions of them change?
 Do they miss the altered perceptions they used to experience when they had the haircut?
 Do they regret getting the haircut in the first place?

 One of my favorite critiques of this piece stated that the immediate components of this story could lead a reader to be offended, until they read the piece carefully to understand the complex subtext of the piece through deep analysis.
-“I like the way you take a Mohawk and turn it into something greater than just a simple hairstyle.
+“I like the way you take a mohawk and turn it into something greater than just a simple hairstyle.
 You give it character that I feel not many others could appreciate,” Amanda Akers stated.

-No matter where the reader stands on the conventional fulcrum with this subject, they must acknowledge that an individual that asks that their hair to be cut into a Mohawk does so to generate reactions, or different reactions, than a person with a more sensible haircut could procure on any given day.
-Some would say that Mohawk wearers generate unwanted attention for themselves by wearing such a haircut, but others could say that no attention is unwanted for some.
+No matter where the reader stands on the conventional fulcrum with this subject, they must acknowledge that an individual that asks that their hair to be cut into a mohawk does so to generate reactions, or different reactions, than a person with a more sensible haircut could procure on any given day.
+Some would say that mohawk wearers generate unwanted attention for themselves by wearing such a haircut, but others could say that no attention is unwanted for some.

 No one cares that a man with a sensible haircut is nice.
 A nice man with a sensible haircut fades in the background, unless he has remarkable characteristics that make him stand out.
 My guess, watching this groom emcee the various events of his wedding, was that this man did not have such remarkable characteristics, and that he probably faded into the background for much of his life.
 The man was not very funny.
 He was not the type that an observer would say was overly entertaining.
-He seemed like a shy, normal man that was as uncomfortable in his own skin as the rest of us are.
-I wondered, watching him bomb on stage, if our reactions to his antics would’ve been different if he said all that he said, and did all that he did, with an eight-inch high, blue Mohawk, and I wondered if he wondered the same?
-Say what you want about a person that wears a Mohawk, that is blue, but he does generate expectations.
-When a man with an eight-inch, blue Mohawk shatters expectations by doing silly things, or being nice, those actions stand in stark contrast to what we expect of such a man, and that leads an otherwise normal and probably relatively boring man, to stand out in our memory.
+He seemed like a shy, reserved man that was as uncomfortable in his own skin as the rest of us are.
+I wondered, watching him bomb on stage, if our reactions to his antics would’ve been different if he said all that he said, and did all that he did, with an eight-inch high, blue mohawk, and I wondered if he wondered the same?
+Say what you want about a person that wears a mohawk, that is blue, but he does generate expectations.
+When a man with an eight-inch, blue mohawk shatters expectations by doing silly things, or being nice, those actions stand in stark contrast to what we expect of him, and that leads an otherwise normal and probably relatively boring man, to stand out in our memory.

-The point, as I see it, is that conventional thinking has some potholes, and we should remain skeptical of everything we see and hear, but those that put so much energy into unconventional thoughts often end up more confused on a given subject than enlightened.
+The point, as I see it, is that conventional thinking has potholes, and we should remain skeptical of everything we see and hear, but those that put so much energy into unconventional thoughts often end up more confused on a given subject than enlightened.
 Forming a hybrid of sorts, is the ideal plane for one to reach as it suggests that while we should remain skeptical in nature, we should also maintain an equal amount of skepticism for enlightened, unconventional thoughts.
 Yet, the seductive nature of unconventional thinking rarely calls for a ledger on which one can score their thoughts, theories, and ideas.

 Most people hate being wrong, and for unconventional thinkers one would think it incumbent on them to establish their bona fides.
-What often happens is that either the unconventional thinkers either adapt a linear adjustment to their way of thinking on the issue when the facts come out, or they move on, and those that move on do so without reservations or recalculations.
+What often happens is that either the unconventional thinkers adapt a linear adjustment to their way of thinking on the issue when the facts come out, or they move on, and those that move on do so without reservations or recalculations.
 They move onto the next conspiracy theory, or unconventional mode of thought with the idea that comprehensive unconventional thought lends itself to invulnerability, for few in their audience are secure enough in their own being, or their own knowledge base, to ask them why they continue to believe in such things.
-Conventional thinkers also fear the naive title that is attributed to those that believe what they tell you.
+Conventional thinkers also fear the naive title that is attributed to those that believe what they tell them.